Dr Gavin Robinson: Funding and Planning Advice

 Timescale

 Given a sample of the documents you need to be transcribed, I can estimate how many hours and weeks it would take me to do the work on my own.
-From this, we can calculate a timescale for multiple contractors or an in-house team.
+From this, we can estimate a timescale for one or more contractors or an in-house team.

 Cost